Australian Open 2015

 Traditionally seen as the curtain raiser to the Tennis season, the Australian Open has grown from very humble beginnings into the second most popular major championships in terms of attendance behind the US Open.

-Won by Novak Djokovic for the past two years, the Aussie Open actually began back in 1905 as the Australasian Championships and was even hosted by Australia’s neighbours New Zealand in Christchurch in 1906 and Hastings in 1912.
+The Men's title was won by Stanislas Wawrinka last year, the Aussie Open actually began back in 1905 as the Australasian Championships and was even hosted by Australia’s neighbours New Zealand in Christchurch in 1906 and Hastings in 1912.

 A far cry from the modern era, where the last tournament set a record attendance level of 686,006, the early Championships failed to capture the attention of the public.
 Simply, the tournament’s geographic location ensured a lack of foreign competitors, particularly in the early days of travelling technology.